 - To determine your physical limitations and pain levels, your doctor will perform an examination.

 - Your doctor will order tests to confirm the source of your shoulder problems.
 These tests might include MRIs, ultrasounds, or x-rays.

 Treatments for your shoulder problem might include ice, rest, pain medications, medications to control swelling, and the use of a cast or sling to restrict movement.
 After an initial rest and healing period, a doctor might recommend physical therapy or even surgery if your shoulder has not improved.

 Many jobs have physical requirements that might be impossible to accomplish if you have shoulder pain or movement limitations.
 Activities like pushing, pulling, lifting, or carrying might be out of the question.
 A desk job can be just as physically demanding as manual labor.
 Things like typing, lifting a phone, reaching overhead, or pressing buttons might cause pain to someone with a shoulder injury.

 Pain itself could inhibit your ability to concentrate on tasks, thus harming your overall productivity.
-Sometimes, the Social Security Administration, and likely your LTD provider, will acknowledge the limitations pain might inflict on someone and consider awarding them disability.
+Sometimes your LTD provider will acknowledge the limitations pain might inflict on someone and consider awarding them disability.
 For this determination, however, they will require proof that you are in pain.

 Proving Your Shoulder Pain Exists

 Usually, a “medical sign” or “laboratory finding” is required if the pain is to be a factor in your impairment and inability to work.
 For example, if you are diagnosed with a frozen shoulder, an MRI or other test that supports this claim might be required.